yanigisawa/pyweek31/README.md

 ## Gameplay

-The goal of the game is to perform a [PIT Manuever](https://en.wikipedia.org/wiki/PIT_maneuver) on the red car.
-Move your cop car close to the rear quarter of the red card and attempt to spin the car to an angle of at least 45 degress in either direction.
-You win by getting greater than 45 degress, and lose if it is anything less.
+The goal of the game is to perform a [PIT Maneuver](https://en.wikipedia.org/wiki/PIT_maneuver) on the red car.
+Move your cop car close to the rear quarter of the red card and attempt to spin the car to an angle of at least 45 degrees in either direction.
+You win by spinning the car 45 degrees or more, and lose if it is anything less.

 ## Known Issues